All available rental property at

 All terminations must be submitted in writing to email@example.com

-In the event of termination of the lease during a 12 month lease, the notice period for Heimavellir is 3 months.
+In the event of termination of the lease during a 12-month lease, the notice period for Heimavellir is 3 months.
 If the lease is indefinite, the notice period is 6 months.
 Termination must be submitted in writing and substantiated.
+The notice period commences on the first day of the following month.

 6. Appraisal of apartments at their return